at.load.madx#

 • The radiation state is given by the RADIATE flag of the BEAM object, using the AT defaults: RF cavities active, synchrotron radiation in dipoles and quadrupoles.

-• Long elements are split according to the default AT value for NumIntSteps (10).
+• Long elements are split according to the default AT value of NumIntSteps (10).

 Parameters: